C-574/PhotonVM/docs/manual/integration-guide.md

     The maximum number of Host Calls can be changed by defining `PHOTON_MAX_HOST_CALLS`.
 See the [build options](#build-options) for more info.

 ## Debug Callbacks
 Debug callbacks can be useful when debugging any Photon script.
-They report the decoded instruction and the current state of all registers after the VM has exeuted the instruction.
+They report the decoded instruction and the current state of all registers after the VM has executed the instruction.
 This information can be used to track bugs in Photon scripts.
 For this feature to work the `PHOTON_DEBUG_CALLBACK_ENABLED` build option must be enabled.

 For ease of use the `DebugCallback(name)` macro can be used to define a callback function.